dmarquezoller/BRIDGE/README.md

 ```
 Then, after creating the empty database, it has to be filled with tables and annotation files, for that, two scripts are provided that will guide the user through the process.

-Both scripts assume certain homogeneity in the data.
-For a correct functioning of the scripts and the app, that is why we put together this set of rulese to be followed both in the manual curation of the data prior to the database creation and in the creation of the database itself.

 ```bash
 python /BRIDGE/Python/db_adding.py
 ```